mousey/fifa-soccer-12-ultimate-team-data/README.md

-# FIFA Ultimate Team Player Statistics
+# FIFA Ultimate Team 2012 Data

 FIFA Ultimate Team exposes all player data via publicly accessible web services.
 This repository is here to help you build *your* ultimate team.
 Want to know who the tallest player is, the fastest, the best overall?

-You can use this information to [hack player data](http://www.youtube.com/watch?v=vslVG-oIhcc) too, but don't do that!

 ## Player Images